Connecticut Bar Examining

 Art.
 I-2.
 OFFICERS.
 The officers shall be a chairperson, a vice-chairperson, a secretary and a treasurer.
-Effective September 1, 2010, they shall be elected at the last regular meeting in the calendar year and shall hold office for two years and until their successors shall be elected.
-No person shall serve in one particular officer capacity for more than two consecutive two year terms, and in no event shall a person serve as an officer for more than eight years.
+They shall be elected at the first regular meeting in the calendar year and shall hold office for three years and until their successors shall be elected.
+No person shall serve as an officer for more than twelve years.
 Each officer shall perform the duties customarily incident to the office.

 Art.
 I-3.
 EXAMINATIONS COMMITTEE.
 There shall be an examinations committee for each examination, to be appointed by the committee at the regular meeting next preceding each examination, who shall have the duty, power and authority to provide for the examination of candidates and superintend the examination.

 Art.
 I-4.
 SUBCOMMITTEE ON NON-STANDARD TESTING.

 Art.
 I-5.
 OTHER COMMITTEES.
 The chairperson may appoint from time to time such other subcommittees as he or she may deem desirable and, subject to the action of the committee, assign their duties and functions.

 Art.
 II-1.
 Approved law schools shall be the following: